How To Prevent Brain-Sapping Delirium In The ICU

 "They started putting in tons of [IV] lines and going to work and doing different things," Karen recalls.
 It was all a blur to her.
 "Imagine the shock when you go in there and [doctors say] 'Oh, every organ is shutting down.' "

-O'Burke was in septic, which is a leading cause of death in hospitals.
+O'Burke was diagnosed with sepsis, which is a leading cause of death in hospitals.
 It's the body's overwhelming reaction to an infection.
 O'Burke's case was so bad, he ended up on a respirator and kidney dialysis.
 Drugs sunk him into a state of quiet delirium.

 Why Do ICU Patients Get Delirium?